European shares rebound as investors look beyond Cypriot woes

 * Elevate Credit Inc prices initial public offering of 12.4 million shares at $6.50 per share - sec filing Source text for Eikon - http://bit.ly/2o68PM0 Further company coverage:

-LONDON, March 20 European shares snapped a three-day losing streak on Wednesday as investors bought back battered stocks, betting that a funding crisis in Cyprus would eventually be resolved.
+LONDON, March 20 European shares snapped a three-day losing streak on Wednesday as investors bought back battered stocks, betting that the Cypriot debt crisis would eventually be resolved.

-Cypriot leaders held crisis talks on Wednesday to avert financial meltdown after rejecting a deposit tax that was one of the conditions for a 10 billion euro European Union bailout.

-Finance Minister Michael Sarris was in Moscow, spurring market speculation that Russia could step in with its own resuce to safeguard Russian deposits in Cypriot banks.

-Traders said the limited size of Cyprus's cash requirements meant it was likely a compromise with international lenders would be found, although they cautioned that equity markets would probably remain volatile in the short term.
+Traders said the limited size of Cyprus's cash requirements meant it was likely a compromise with international lenders would be found, although they cautioned that equity markets would probably remain volatile.

-"In the grand scheme of things it's still a fairly small amount," Ronnie Chopra, head of strategy at TradeNext said.

-"People don't want to miss out on the rally.
-There is still a lot of bullish sentiment especially from the U.S."
+The European Central Bank said after the vote it remained committed to providing liquidity within certain limits, helping backstop sentiment.

+"I'm certainly buying on the dips but not brave enough yet to try and buy the banks," Ed Woolfitt, head of trading at Galvan, said.

 * Elevate Credit Inc prices initial public offering of 12.4 million shares at $6.50 per share - sec filing Source text for Eikon - http://bit.ly/2o68PM0 Further company coverage: